 Common names: Artichoke, Globe Artichoke, French Artichoke, Green Artichoke

-- Bud or Head: Contains heart, and is topped by fuzzy flowers.
+- Bud or Head: Contains the heart, and is topped by fuzzy flowers.

-- Choke: Center of head containing fuzzy flowers, edible when young.
+- Choke: Center of the head containing fuzzy flowers, edible when young.

-- Bract: Green scales protecting tender inner-part of the artichoke bud that we call the heart.
+- Bract: Green scales protect the tender inner part of the artichoke bud that we call the heart.
 Sometimes mistakenly called leaves.

-- Heart: Tender, inner edible flesh at base of artichoke bud.
+- Heart: Tender, inner edible flesh at the base of artichoke bud.

 - Stalk: Stem, edible when harvested young; leave 2-3 inches of stem intact when harvesting.